 As a student he became involved in politics and was tasked to build and organise several progressive organisations.
-Mr Msomi is a co-founder member of the UDM and has served as the leader of the Province in KwaZulu Natal for many years.
-In 2004 he became a member of the KwaZulu Natal Legislature (MPL) until 2009, during this period served in many portfolio committees as well as being chairperson of the Sports and Recreation portfolio committee.
+Mr Msomi is a co-founder member of the UDM and has served as the leader of the Province in KwaZulu-Natal for many years.
+In 2004 he became a member of the KwaZulu-Natal Legislature (MPL) until 2009.
+In this period he served in many portfolio committees as well as being chairperson of the Sports and Recreation portfolio committee.

 Thandi Nontenja grew up in Mount Frere in the Eastern Cape and matriculated at the Colana High School in Mount Frere.
 Cllr Nontenja has several diplomas in bookkeeping, accounting and business management, as well as political leadership.
-She ended her career in the business sector when she was elected as a city councillor for the United Democratic Movement of the Johannesburg Metropolitan Council in 2006.
+She ended her career in the business sector when she was elected as a city councillor for the United Democratic Movement of the Johannesburg Metropolitan Council in 2006, 2011 and 2016.
 Cllr Nontenja has been very active in women’s organisations and is a member of People Opposing Women Abuse.

 She currently serves as the National Treasurer of the UDM.